PAOE-DejiLi/PAOE-DejiLi.github.io/_pages/about.md

 About me
 ======
 I am currently a doctoral student in Opto-electronic Integrated Systems Lab, Waseda University, Japan.
-Working on designing and evaluating photonic nanostructure (including photonic crystal defect waveguide and waveguide using topological photonic crystal) and developing ultra-compact  high-performance opto-electronic devices.
+Working on designing and evaluating slow-light waveguides (e.g. photonic crystal defect waveguide) and designing & evaluating ultra-compact high-performance silicon-based photonic devices.

 Prior to being a doctoral student, I received my Master's degree in the same lab at Waseda University (2019-2021) and my undergraduate degree from Sichuan University (2016-2020), majoring in Electronic and Information Engineering (EIE).